 - More signups

-How much effort do you pay to your SaaS products’ image optimization?
+And yet, how much effort do you pay to your SaaS products’ image, let alone optimizing it?
 Probably not a lot.
 As a result, you may be missing out on a substantial amount of business.

-In January 2018, Google announced that mobile search algorithms would begin to take page loading speeds into account beginning last summer, meaning this algorithm is already in progress.
+In January 2018, Google announced that mobile search algorithms would begin to take page loading speeds into account.
+It was called the ‘speed update’.

-- way too large images that are not optimized for various screen sizes
+- Images that are way too large and not optimized for various screen sizes

 Regarding the latter, the widespread practice that adversely affects image loading time is that of using images that are wider than the content area within the page theme.